-Why Cambridge International AS and A Levels?
+Why Cambridge International AS & A Levels?

-Cambridge International AS and A Levels are international in outlook, but retain a local relevance.
+Cambridge International AS & A Levels are international in outlook, but retain a local relevance.
 The syllabuses provide opportunities for contextualised learning and the content has been created to suit a wide variety of schools, avoid cultural bias and develop essential lifelong skills, including creative thinking and problem-solving.

-Our aim is to balance knowledge, understanding and skills in our qualifications to enable candidates to become effective learners and to provide a solid foundation for their continuing educational journey.
-Cambridge International AS and A Levels give learners building blocks for an individualised curriculum that develops their knowledge, understanding and skills.
+Our aim is to balance knowledge, understanding and skills in our qualifications to enable students to become effective learners and to provide a solid foundation for their continuing educational journey.
+Cambridge International AS & A Levels give learners building blocks for an individualised curriculum that develops their knowledge, understanding and skills.

-Cambridge International AS and A Level curricula are flexible.
+Cambridge International AS & A Level curricula are flexible.
 It is possible to offer almost any combination from a wide range of subjects.
 Cambridge International A Level is typically a two-year course, and Cambridge International AS Level is typically one year.
 Some subjects can be started as a Cambridge International AS Level and extended to a Cambridge International A Level.

-There are three possible assessment approaches for Cambridge International AS and A Level:
+There are three possible assessment approaches for Cambridge International AS & A Level:

-Option one

-Cambridge International AS Level (standalone AS)

-Learners take the Cambridge International AS Level only.
-The syllabus content for Cambridge International AS Level is half of a Cambridge International A Level programme.
+Option two Option three Option one Cambridge International A Level (remainder of A Level) Cambridge International Year 2 Cambridge International AS Level (standalone AS) Cambridge International AS Level (AS is first half of A Level) A Level Year 1 Learners take the Cambridge International AS Level only.
+The syllabus content for Cambridge International AS Level is half of a Cambridge International Learners take the Cambridge International AS Level in Year 1 and in Year 2 complete the Cambridge International A Level.

-Option two

-Cambridge International A Level

-(remainder of A Level)

-Cambridge International AS Level (AS is first half of A Level)

-Learners take the Cambridge

-International AS Level in Year 1 and

-in Year 2 complete the Cambridge

-International A Level.

-Option three

-Cambridge International A Level

-Year 1

 Learners take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.

-Every year thousands of learners with Cambridge International AS and A Levels gain places at leading universities worldwide.
-Cambridge International AS and A Levels are accepted and valued by top universities around the world including those in the UK, US (including Ivy League universities), European nations, Australia, Canada and New Zealand.
+Every year thousands of learners with Cambridge International AS & A Levels gain places at leading universities worldwide.
+Cambridge International AS & A Levels are accepted and valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
 Learners should check the university website for specific entry requirements before applying.